executablebooks/sphinx-tabs/README.md

 ![Group Tabs](/images/groupTabs.gif)

 If permitted by the user's browser, the last selected group tab will be remembered when changing page.
 As such, if any tabsets on the next page contain a tab with the same label it will be selected.

 ## Code Tabs

-Grouped tabs containing code areas with syntax highlighting can be created as follows:
+Grouped tabs containing code with syntax highlighting can be created as follows:

 ```rst
 .. tabs::